 Members are permitted to use COE to purchase pre-paid envelopes, stationery, envelopes, toners, general office supplies, small office equipment etc. for use in their constituency offices and where these items have been purchased from the central Assembly Office Resources department the supplier will be “NI Assembly”.

-Sundry expenditure of up to £100 per month may be claimed.
-The Determination does not require Members to maintain a record of these payments.
-The Member may provide receipts, in which case reimbursement is made directly to the Member or to a member of support staff, where the support staff has incurred the expenditure on behalf of the Member.
-If the Member does not provide a receipt, the reimbursement will be processed through payroll and the usual deductions for tax and national insurance are made.
-Payments through payroll are be recorded as ‘Taxable Sundry Expenses’.
-In general, sundry constituency office operating expenses are those assorted, miscellaneous, small, varied or infrequent operating costs incurred in running an office.
-In all cases, the Member will sign a declaration stating that the expenditure has been occurred in accordance with the requirements of the Determination.
+Up to 27 August 2020, Sundry Constituency Office Operating Expenses of up to £100 per month could be claimed.
+This provision was removed from that date.
+Under the original 2016 Determination Members were not required to maintain records of these payments.
+Receipts however, could be provided, in which case reimbursement was made directly to the Member or to a member of support staff, where the support staff had incurred the expenditure on behalf of the Member.
+In the absence of receipts the reimbursement was processed through payroll and the usual deductions for tax and national insurance were made.
+Payments made through payroll are be recorded as ‘Taxable Sundry Expenses’.
+In general, expenses were those assorted, miscellaneous, small, varied or infrequent operating costs incurred in running an office.
+In all cases, the Member had to sign a declaration stating that the expenditure was incurred in accordance with the requirements of the Determination.

 From time to time a programme of assurance reviews will be carried out on expenditure incurred by Members across a number of categories.
 Where any expense is found to be inadmissible under the terms of the Determination, recoupment will be sought from the Member and will be published under the description “Recovery of Inadmissible Expenses”